Is it news? Ansari story triggers media ethics debate

 Feminist writers, other actors and media commentators were left to debate the public value of an anonymous tale about a confusing encounter at a time when more women are speaking publicly about sexual assault.

 Some prominent women, including Whoopi Goldberg and Ashleigh Banfield, a host on the CNN spinoff HLN, concluded that the story didn't describe sexual misconduct of any kind and lacked newsworthiness.
-The feminist writer Jill Filipovic, in a column for The Guardian, said the piece touched on the need for more stories on "the pervasive power imbalances benefit men and make sex worse for women."
-But she said Babe.net squandered that opportunity by failing to "tell this particularly story with the care it called for" and muddying the line between sexual assault and misogynistic
+The feminist writer Jill Filipovic, in a column for The Guardian , said the piece touched on the need for more stories about "how pervasive power imbalances benefit men and make sex worse for women."
+But she said Babe.net squandered that opportunity by failing to "tell this particular story with the care it called for" and muddying the line between sexual assault and misogynistic

 The story's reporter and editors at Babe.net, which is less than two years old and says it has 3 million readers, have publicly defended their news judgment.
 "We stand by our story," said site editor Amanda Ross.
 Babe.net is published by Tab Media, a company that has received funding from Rupert Murdoch.